smXplorer/AlliGator/docs/source/alligator-python-plugins-API.rst

    AlliGator, Phasor Frequency, any exposed AlliGator parameter (*)

-(*) Requested AlliGator parameters are provided automatically to the plugin function. to obtain a list of current exposed internal AlliGator parameters, use the *Send* button in the  **Settings:Plugins** panel.
+(*) Requested AlliGator parameters are provided automatically to the plugin function.
+To obtain a list of current exposed internal AlliGator parameters, use the *Send* button in the **Settings:Plugins** panel.
 This will send a copy of that list to the Clipboard, together with the current parameter values.

-A list of exposed parameters with their default values can be found here :ref:`here <alligator-internal-parameters>`
+A list of exposed parameters with their default values can be found :ref:`here <alligator-internal-parameters>`.

 Check the *Parameter Names only* checkbox in the **Settings:Plugins** panel to get a list of exposed internal AlliGator parameters without their current value.